-- Unclear appeal process.
-PUC has not updated its rules to account for the Legislature's decision to require PUC to approve ERCOT protocols, leaving market participants unsure of their rights.28 Before the change, PUC rule allowed market participants to appeal any ERCOT decision to the commission, but under the new process, PUC now approves all ERCOT protocols, making the appeal process largely unnecessary.
-Although market participants have only appealed a protocol once in the last four years, PUC should provide more clarity about the process moving forward. - Intrusive executive session attendance.
-As an ex-officio member of the ERCOT board, the PUC chair is statutorily authorized to attend ERCOT executive sessions and in practice, other commissioners attend as well.29 However, the ERCOT board should have an opportunity to discuss certain confidential matters without the presence of its regulator.
+• Intrusive executive session attendance.
+As an ex-officio member of the ERCOT board, the PUC chair is statutorily authorized to attend ERCOT executive sessions and in practice, other commissioners attend as well.
+However, the ERCOT board should have an opportunity to discuss certain confidential matters without the presence of its regulator.
 For example, on occasion the board may need to consult with its legal counsel on highly sensitive matters for which it has not yet determined a position.
-PUC can adequately fulfill its oversight role and ensure ERCOT is carrying out its responsibilities without attending every executive session as the commission retains final approval for ERCOT's budget, protocols, and most board decisions.30
+PUC can adequately fulfill its oversight role and ensure ERCOT is carrying out its responsibilities without attending every executive session as the commission retains final approval for ERCOT's budget, protocols, and most board decisions.
+On the executive session as the commission retains final approval for ERCOT's budget, protocols, and most board decisions.

-The ERCOT board should have an opportunity to discuss sensitive matters without PUC.
 Undefined commissioner roles and responsibilities.
 Given the uniqueness of PUC's new, five full-time member structure, the commission could benefit from formalized policies to promote transparent decision making, ensure clear lines of responsibility, and enhance communication among commissioners.31 For example, commission-approved governance roles and responsibilities could clarify the role of the chair compared to other members, establish parameters under which individual commissioners can pursue action on a new issue, and formalize the process for submitting comments to federal agencies.
 Additionally, although various agency rules describe the commission's procedural responsibilities, PUC has not developed a policy separating the policymaking functions of the commissioners from day-to-day administrative responsibilities of PUC staff, as required by statute.32 Given the commissioners' full-time status, such a policy is vital to avoiding blurred lines of responsibility between the commission and staff, and confusion about who is in charge of operations, which can undermine an agency's effectiveness.
 The agency has made strides to facilitate communication among commissioners and between commissioners and agency staff, including establishing a new position to manage these relationships.
 However, formalized policies could help the commission more cohesively work together as a team to execute a shared policy vision and ensure the agency is operating effectively.